 You will never see a description of any brand archetype on the billboards that you pass by.
-However, the image and the text that say so much to you, that inspire you and make you hit the HEART on your social profile are actually a result of a consistent brand strategy.
+However, the image and the text that say so much to you, that inspire you, and make you hit the HEART on your social profile are actually a result of a consistent brand strategy.

 Type of brands

-The world is full of products, services, personas… and each of them has a brand that makes it stand alone.
+The world is full of products, services, and personas… and each of them has a brand that makes it stand alone.
 The market needs the difference.
-Moreover, our brains are programmed to detect something stunning that stands from the crowd.
+Moreover, our brains are programmed to detect something stunning that stands out from the crowd.

 Basically, the brands can be divided into 3 categories:

 It is maybe the largest category.
-From products that content our physical needs to products that are quite prestigious to possess.
-All of those products can be spread in the different levels of the Maslow’s pyramid, illustrating the hierarchy of needs.
+From products that contain our physical needs to products that are quite prestigious to possess.
+All of those products can be spread in the different levels of Maslow’s pyramid, illustrating the hierarchy of needs.
 (Maslow’s hierarchy of needs is a motivational theory in psychology comprising a five-tier model of human needs, often depicted as hierarchical levels within a pyramid.)
 Needs from the bottom of the pyramid should be satisfied before individuals can attend to needs higher up.
-From the bottom of the hierarchy upwards, the needs are: physiological, safety, love and belonging, esteem, and self-actualization.
+From the bottom of the hierarchy upwards, the needs are physiological, safety, love and belonging, esteem, and self-actualization.